jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

                     sleep_time=sleep_time
                 )

-  the terminal shows passing tests
+  the terminal shows passing tests all the way

 I have a :ref:`function<functions>` that